 Somewhere very high up on the animal cuteness scale, probably between fluffy kittens and baby bunnies, come dormice.
-It’s their big, dark eyes on their tiny furry bodies that does it.
+It’s very much to do with the big, dark eyes on their tiny furry bodies.

 They are rarely seen because they sleep for half the year.
 When they are awake, they come out at night when almost everyone else is asleep.

 If you ever spot a dormouse you are blessed with good fortune.

 The dormouse in our story is named Dart.
 You might know that ‘to dart’ is to run or travel very quickly.
 But Dart, like most dormice, didn’t like to do anything in a hurry if he could help it.

 If he was ever startled by a clumsy bird or sniffed by an inquisitive dog, Dart could move speedily to escape danger.
 But he would always need a nap to recover.